mschroeder-github/kanji-data/README.md

 > [Anki](https://apps.ankiweb.net/) is a program which makes remembering things easy.
 Because it's a lot more efficient than traditional study methods, you can either greatly decrease your time spent studying, or greatly increase the amount you learn.

-Using data from `kanji-kyouiku-de-radicals-array-mnemonics-wip.json` Anki decks are generated (see `make_anki_v2` function).
-They are stored in the [anki](/anki) folder as `*.apkg` files.
+Using data from `kanji-kyouiku-de-radicals-array-mnemonics-wip.json` Anki decks are generated.
+They are published at [Lernmaterialien](http://markus-projects.net/www/strukturiert_japanisch_lernen/lernmaterialien.html) as `*.apkg` files.
-Instead of creating sub-decks for each grade, one deck named "Kyōiku-Kanji Deutsch" is created with all finished kanjis in them.
+Instead of creating sub-decks for each grade, one deck named "Unterrichtsschriftzeichen" is created with all finished kanjis in them.

 Two card types are available:
-* Bedeutung/Lesung Merksatz Karte - learn the meaning and reading of kanjis by mnemonic sentences.
+* Merksatz Karte - learn the meaning and reading of kanjis by mnemonic sentences.
-* Bedeutung/Lesung Merkbild Karte - learn the meaning and reading of kanjis by visual clues (meaning) and a mnemonic sentence (reading).
+* Merkbild Karte - learn the meaning and reading of kanjis by visual clues (meaning) and a mnemonic sentence (reading).

 This way, meaning and reading(s) are learned together with one card.